flatcar-archive/flatcar-docs/docs/bare-metal/booting-with-iso.md

 ## Install to disk

 The most common use-case for this ISO is to install Flatcar Container Linux to disk.
-You can [find those instructions here](installing-to-disk.md).
+You can [find those instructions here](installing-to-disk).

 ## No authentication on console

 The ISO is configured to start a shell on the console without prompting for a password.
 This is convenient for installation and troubleshooting, but use caution.

-[cl-configs]: provisioning.md
+[cl-configs]: provisioning